Service flow metrics

 Apart from response time contribution, you can also view the Average response time and the number of Requests initiated by each service included in service flow.
-Just click a service to expand it.
-Once clicked, you can view further details like Avg. time spent in called services and the number of Failed requests (see image above, bottom right).
+Just select a service to expand it.
+Once selected, you can view further details like Avg. time spent in called services and the number of Failed requests (see image above, bottom right).

 Each service also shows the Response time contribution, which is calculated using the following formula:

 The displayed value for the response time contribution may differ from the actual mathematical result as the calculations are based on underlying data and then rounded off afterwards.

 In the service flow example above these are marked as follows: